q3769/conseq4j/README.md

     ...
 ```

-As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled upon (got real mad, called you a bunch of names and knocked over your beer).
+As it turned out, with Setup 2, the shopper actually received a T-Shirt of size Large, instead of the Medium that s/he so painstakingly settled upon (got real mad, called you a bunch of names and knocked over your beer!).
 And you wonder how such thing could have ever happened...
 Oh, got it:

 - The shot-gun threads processed the events out of order!

 Ok what then, go back to Setup 1?
-Well sure, you can do that, at the expense of limiting performance.
-Or you may be able to achieve decent concurrency (and save your beer) by using a "conseq" as in Setup 3:
+Yes, indeed you can do that, at the expense of limiting performance.
+Or, you may be able to achieve decent concurrency (and save your beer!) by using a "conseq" as in Setup 3:

 ### Setup 3: globally concurrent, locally sequential (a.k.a. conseq)